BEST AFFORDABLE COMMERCIAL 3D PRINTER

 DESIGN & ENGINEERING PROTOTYPES

 With the EDGE commercial 3D printer at your premises, your engineers can now prototype and repeatedly test parts in much less time than using outside vendors.
+EDGE 3D printed prototypes allow for rapid testings of product iterations in a cost-effective manner.

 ALTERNATIVE TO INJECTION MOLDING

-Injection molding is capital intensive and expensive unless you have a large volume of parts to consume.
+Injection molding is capital intensive and expensive unless you have a large volume of parts to produce.
 With its fast speeds, large build area, and low material costs, EDGE provides a cost-effective tool to produce plastic parts inexpensively.

 Fusion3’s EDGE commercial 3D printer enables manufacturing teams to create tools to quickly improve their performance on the manufacturing line.
 Companies with innovation programs find commercial 3D printers engage employees and drive rapid process improvements.